kristerw/spirv-tools/doc/API_reference.md

 the operation name (such as `'OpFAdd'`).
 The operands for the enumerated constants (such as the Storage Class) are represented as strings of the values (such as `'Input'`), and masks are represented as a list of enumerated constants.
+Integer and string literals are repreented as integers and strings.

 The `result_id` and `type_id` values are `None` for operations not using them, and `operands` is an empty list for instructions without operands.

-Instructions are immutable, so it is not possible to modify it after it is created.
-The way of modifying it is to create a new (nearly) identical instruction, and to substitute the original with the new instruction.
+Instructions are immutable, so it is not possible to modify an instruction after it is created.
+The way of modifying instructions is to create a new (nearly) identical instruction, and to substitute the original with the new.
 For example, to switch the order of two operands of `inst`:

 ```
 new_inst = ir.Instruction(module, inst.op_name, inst.type_id,
-                          [inst.operands[1], inst.operands[0]]
+                          [inst.operands[1], inst.operands[0]])
 inst.replace_with(new_inst)
 ```

-This changes the ID of the instruction, and it may be argued that there is a use case to modify one instruction (i.e. to keep the original ID) in order to make minimal change in the binary.
+This changes the ID of the instruction, and it may be argued that it is useful to modify one instruction (i.e. to keep the original ID) in order to make minimal change in the binary.
 This is not directly supported in the API, but it can be accomplished by inserting a temporary instruction

 ```
 tmp_inst = ir.Instruction(module, 'OpUndef', inst.type_id, [])
-inst.replace_with(tmp_inst)
+tmp_inst.insert_after(inst)
+inst.replace_uses_with(tmp_inst)
 new_inst = ir.Instruction(module, inst.op_name, inst.type_id,
-                          [inst.operands[1], inst.operands[0]]
+                          [inst.operands[1], inst.operands[0]],
+			  result_id=inst.result_id)
 tmp_inst.replace_with(new_inst)
+inst.destroy()
 ```

-There is one exception to instructions being immutable – it is possible to update the type and operands IDs to use some other ID by calling the `substitute_type_and_operands()` method.
-This is usually not done directly, but happens in the background of the `replace_with()` above.

 It is possible to iterate
 over all instructions in the module by `module.instructions()`.
 The